This post was updated on 7-26-2019.

 - Acclimate new residents to the facility and into the ALF community

 - Act immediately if you suspect a suicide attempt is imminent, or if you find suicide notes

 Why Are Our Seniors Choosing to Take Their Own Life in Long Term Care?

 A recent study discusses the reality of long term care facility suicide.
 There is approximately one suicide in America’s nursing homes and ALF’s per day.
 This mirrors the national average for suicides in America, which is on the rise.
 Many commit suicide in long term care because of the poor quality of living, victimization of elder abuse, or due to a terminal diagnosis.
 Suicide in long term care may surprise the family, but the facility staff should be trained to recognize dangerous signs of depressive suicidal tendencies.

-If you are contemplating suicide in a nursing home or assisted living, please speak with someone immediately.
+If you are contemplating suicide in a nursing home or assisted living, please speak with a mental health professional immediately.
+Nothing is worth taking your own life.
 Call the National Suicide Prevention Lifeline at 1-800-273-8255, or use the online Lifeline Crisis Chat.

 Seeking Justice Following a Preventable Assisted Living Suicide

-If you lost your loved one due to a preventable tragedy in an assisted living facility, contact our compassionate and experienced assisted living abuse attorneys today.
+If you lost your loved one due to a preventable suicide in an assisted living facility or nursing home, contact our compassionate and experienced assisted living abuse attorneys today.
 We understand the way a suicide can uproot a family dynamic and our lawyers have decades of experience handling these kinds of cases in long-term care facility litigation.

 Free ALF Suicide Case Evaluation

 If you suspect your family member’s suicide was preventable, you may have a case against the facility.
 Contact our lawyers today to discuss the merits of your case in a 100% free consultation.